 You can see this video to know more:

 Recipe #3: Karpatka – Polish Layered Cream Cake

 Karpatka is a Polish variant of vanilla slice or millefeuille, but with layers of choux pastry instead of puff pastry.
 Consider a single large rectangular profiterole stuffed with pastry cream.

 You can eat these cake pieces that combine nicely with hot drinks such as traditional English tea or your favorite coffee.
 Among wines, a semi-sweet or semi-dry sparkling wine is ideal for balancing the cake’s richness.

 A Karpatka is baked to perfection when you can feel each piece of the cake completely melt in your mouth.

 Great ingredients will contribute to an outstandingly delicious cake.
 At the same time, the right recipe will put an amateur home cook in competition with the mass-produced cakes in a sweets machine.

 Karpatka is a vegetarian dish devoid of meat but contains dairy and eggs, which is still acceptable for Lacto-ovo vegetarians.

 Recipe #4: Placek z Sliwkami – Polish Plum Cake

 What will be the next superstar Polish desserts?
-I pick Plum cake for every reason.
+I pick this dessert full of plums for every reason.
 It is fast and straightforward to prepare and incorporates fresh fruit.
 Additionally, bakers are free to refresh recipes by using apples, nectarines, or peaches instead.